 Keeping moisture in your soil and mulch help to reduce air temperatures close to the ground.
 A thick layer of mulch will help the soil retain moisture but unless water is added to it, will eventually dry out and actually repel water.
 Adequate shading is the best way to keep mulch and soil moist.

 Living ground covers are better, and they can give you food too.
-Our favourites are Sweet Potatoes and Warrigal Greens.
+Our usual favourites are Sweet Potatoes and Warrigal Greens but this year, we’ve added Dichondra, Ajuga, Violets and many more edible and medicinal plants to protect our soil and keep the place cool and beautiful.

 As breezes move close to the ground, ground covers cool and humidify the air and pull it down to cool the soil as well.